 This post contains affiliate links.
 Click here to see my full disclosure policy.

 I will always opt to sand off the finish first.
-However, if the furniture has paint, you might need to use a paint stripper.
+However, if it is a painted piece of furniture, you might need to use a paint stripper to remove the existing finish.
 I recommend multi-strip over citristrip for an environmentally friendly stripper or if you need the heavy chemicals, try this 2-minute remover for stripping paint and varnish.
 The latest craze is using oven cleaner to strip down the furniture.
 The jury is still out on this method.
 I would not recommend this form of stripping for antiques(valuable pieces) as it is very harsh on the wood and could ruin the longevity of the furniture.
+Not to mention, I am seeing people wash down the furniture with a hose after using the oven cleaner.
+NO, please do not do this.
+Bare wood should not be exposed to that much water.

 Applying the bleach

-My oak table had so many red undertones in the wood.
-It looked great when it was dry, however, once you place any liquid on it, the red still showed through.
+My oak table had so many red undertones in the wood that caused an orange color.
+It looked great when it was dry, however, once you place any liquid on it, the red and orange colors still showed through.

-After you have achieved the bleach tone, you will need to lightly spray the furniture down using water to deactivate the bleach chemical process.
-Please, do not hose down your furniture, just use a spray bottle and clean towel to dry.
-Also, leave it in the sun to completely dry.
+After you have achieved the wood color that you desire, you will need to lightly spray the furniture down using water to deactivate the bleach chemical reactions.
+Please, do not hose down your furniture, just use a spray bottle and clean towel to dry the pieces of furniture.
+Also, leave the old furniture piece in the sun to completely dry.

 Once you’ve bleached, neutralized, and dried the wood, you will feel that the wood grain has become coarse.
-Sand it with 120-grit sandpaper then finish it with 220-grit paper for a smooth finish.
+Sand it with 120-grit sandpaper by hand or a hand sander, then follow it with 220-grit paper for a smooth finish.
+Make sure to sand in the direction of the wood grain.

 Make sure to seal your furniture for the longevity of the wood to prevent it from drying out.
 This piece was sealed with white wax to bring out more white tones.
-I attempted to use clear wax, however, I was still having red undertones when applying the wax.
+I attempted to use clear wax, however, I still had red undertones when applying the wax.
 I also applied some brown wax around the edges of the top, the frame, and the carved wood accents.
+The brown wax darkened on those areas with more shading.

 Questions for bleaching wood